armbian/documentation/docs/Developer-Guide_User-Configurations.md

 ## User provided configuration

+A configuration file named `userpatches/config-<something>.conf.sh` (`.conf` also allowed) is a bash script that is sourced during the build if `./compile.sh something` is issued.
+All parameters which normally are passed via command line can be used (`PARAM1=value1` `PARAM2=value`) by using the same syntax, one separate line per `PARAM`.
+Command-line parameters still can override what is the config file.
+More advanced use cases can use conditionals, define functions to implement hooks, source other/common config files, etc. A few, quite complex, examples can be found in https://github.com/lanefu/armbian-userpatches-example-indiedroid-nova

+## Legacy user provided configuration (deprecated, support for this will be removed at some point)

 If the file `userpatches/lib.config` exists, it will be called and can override the particular kernel and u-boot versions.
 It can also add additional packages to be installed, by adding to `PACKAGE_LIST_ADDITIONAL`.
 For a comprehensive list of available variables, look through  `lib/functions/configuration/main-config.sh`.
 Some examples of what you can change:

     PACKAGE_LIST_ADDITIONAL="$PACKAGE_LIST_ADDITIONAL python-serial python" # additional packages